verestv/hw8_kafka/README.md

   --topic tweets \
   --from-beginning
 ```
-now it waits for messages from `tweets` and prints them to the terminal.[1]
+now it waits for messages from `tweets` and prints them to the terminal.

 ## Step 6: Implement the Python producer